gary-rowe/hid4java/README.md

 ```
 sudo gedit /etc/udev/rules.d/99-myhid.rules
 ```
-Make the content of this file as below (using your own discovered hex values for `idProduct` and `idVendor`):
+Make the content of this file as below (using your own discovered hex values for `idProduct` and `idVendor` in lowercase):
 ```
 # My HID device
 ATTRS{idProduct}=="0001", ATTRS{idVendor}=="abcd", MODE="0660", GROUP="plugdev"